 We’ve written up our take on the best uses of Qantas Points before and the current bonus offer goes a long way to achieving them.

 You could also try and build your balance and aim for one of the ultimate (and best value) redemptions that Qantas offers: a round-the-world trip in Business or First Class.

 You can also check out our Best Uses of Points guides for Velocity, KrisFlyer and Asia Miles.

 The earn rate from spend on the Altitude Rewards Black cards is one of the best that Westpac offers.
-Basically, you’ll get the best earn rate by using the American Express card within Australia and either card overseas.
+Basically, you’ll get the best earn rate by using the American Express card on spend.

 The account comes with an American Express which has higher points earn rates on most spend than the accompanying ‘World’ MasterCard.
 In the current market, where points caps are becoming common, uncapped points earning is a key benefit of the Altitude Black.